Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Felines are known for being finicky, so occasionally, you’ll realize you have a picky kitty on your hands—one displeased with their food change and refusing to eat.
 Don’t worry, though; there are ways to entice your cat into eating the new food.

-• Feed your pet the old food on a schedule rather than free feeding.
-Put out meals 2 or 3 times a day, and remove any food that’s not been eaten after a half hour.
+• Feed your pet the old food on a schedule rather than free feeding them.
+Put out meals only three times a day, and remove any food that’s not been eaten after a half hour.
 Once your cat is used to this schedule, you can try the slow transition again.

 • Add a bit of wet food to your pet’s dry food (or vice versa).

-• Toss a couple of into your cat’s food.
+• Toss a few pieces of boiled, shredded plain chicken into your cat’s food.

 Eventually, your picky eater should come to enjoy (and maybe even love) the new food!

 Switching your cat’s food is easy, but it will take some time.
-Simply changing one food for another overnight can often result in upset stomachs, so instead, switch out food slowly over the course of a week or so.
+Simply changing one food for another overnight can often result in an upset stomach, so instead, switch out food slowly over a week or so.
 By the end, your cat should have no trouble eating the new food.

 However, if your kitty is a picky eater, you might have to work a little harder to entice them into eating the new food.
-Doing that could be putting a bit of tuna juice on the food or just adding a couple of treats to it.
-Over time, though, picky eaters should learn to love the new food!
+This could include pouring a bit of cat-safe bone broth into the food or adding a few pieces of boiled, shredded plain chicken to it.
+Over time, picky eaters should learn to love the new food!

 Featured Image Credit: Pixel-Shot, Shutterstock